ChenZhu-Xie/xczphysics_SilverBullet/README.md

 7. input URL `https://github.com/ChenZhu-Xie/xczphysics_SilverBullet/blob/main/Repository/xczphysics.md`
   - then, this Repo will appear below the HEADER `Repositories`
   - and all the libs in this Repo, will appear below the HEADER `Available Libraries`.
-8. install any of the libs from this Rep to `Installed libraries`.
+8. install any of the libs from this Repo to `Installed libraries`.

-# Welcome to Visit my 'Dynamic' Site
+# Welcome to Visit xcz's [SilverBullet](https://silverbullet.md/) Instance

 Take a seat @ [enlarge-the-percentage](https://enlarge-the-percentage.fly.dev/)!